anagha-google/table-format-lab-iceberg/README.md

 #### Summary
 This lab exercise which runs Apache Spark on Cloud Dataproc aims to familiarize users to Apache Iceberg with a minimum viable sample of the core features of the table format on a Data Lake on Cloud Storage.
 The dataset leveraged is the Kaggle Lending Club loan dataset, and the lab features a set of eight Spark notebooks, each covering a feature or a set of features.
 The lab is fully scripted (no challenges) and is for pure instructional purpose.

+This lab is an Iceberg version of [Anagha Khanolkar lab on Delta Lake](https://github.com/anagha-google/table-format-lab-delta).

 #### Automation
 The lab includes Terraform automation for GCP environment provisioning and detailed instructions including commands and configuration.